-Then, download the root key manually from a trustworthy source, such as https://www.isc.org/bind-keys.
-Finally, take the root key you manually downloaded and put it into a trust-anchors statement as shown below:
+Then, download the root key manually from a trustworthy source, and put it into a trust-anchors statement as shown below:

-While this trust-anchors statement and the one in the bind.keys file appear similar, the definition of the key in bind.keys has the initial-key modifier, whereas in the statement in the configuration file, that is replaced by static-key.
+While this trust-anchors statement looks similar to the built-in version above, the built-in key has the initial-key modifier, whereas in the statement in the configuration file, that is replaced by static-key.
 There is an important difference between the two: a key defined with static-key is always trusted until it is deleted from the configuration file.
-With the initial-key modified, keys are only trusted once: for as long as it takes to load the managed key database and start the key maintenance process.
+With the initial-key modifier, keys are only trusted once: for as long as it takes to load the managed key database and start the key maintenance process.
 Thereafter, BIND uses the managed keys database (managed-keys.bind.jnl) as the source of key information.